netdata/netdata/claim/README.md

 ### Claiming through a proxy

-A Space's administrator can claim a node through a SOCKS5 (preferred) or HTTP(S) proxy.
+A Space's administrator can claim a node through a SOCKS5 or HTTP(S) proxy.

 You should first configure the proxy in the `[cloud]` section of `netdata.conf`.
 The proxy settings you specify here will also be used to tunnel the ACLK.
 The default `proxy` setting is `none`.